Friday, May 28, 2010

 We call her "Mini-Maya", 'identical' twins

-separated by 7 years! :-)
+separated by 7 years! :-) She's the clown in

 our house!